webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

  stroke-linejoin: miter;
 </div>

-Setting '''stroke-linejoin''' to '''bevel''' diagonally shaves off sharp protruding angles, and setting it to '''miter''' allows them to protrude.
-With a value of '''miter''', the '''stroke-miterlimit''' property sets the allowed range, in pixels, before angles are beveled.
+Setting '''stroke-linejoin''' to '''bevel''' diagonally shaves the points from angles, and setting it to '''miter''' allows them to protrude.
+The '''stroke-miterlimit''' property limits how much of the angle is allowed to protrude, expressed relative to the
-Only some of the angles in this example are beveled:
+'''stroke-width'''.
+This example only bevels those angles that protrude twice the width:

 <div style="display:inline-block">
 [[Image:svg_linejoin_miterlimit.png]]